 Math Learning with Guided Play

-Learning through guided play may have a more positive effect on younger children’s acquisition of important early math skills than traditional, direct instruction.
+Learning through guided play has a more positive effect on younger children’s acquisition of important early math skills than traditional, direct instruction.

 “… guided play aims to allow children to engage with and learn from their environment while receiving adult support that is contingent on their individual needs and interests.”